 Because psychology is the science of behavior and mental processes of God's creation, the truths reflected in God's word will be integrated into the discussion.
 A Christian worldview will be referenced in the discussion questions and critical thinking assignments, as well as the discussion generated by the instructor.

 Prerequisites

-PSY 2010 (General Psychology)
+PSY 2010 (General Psychology) or consent of the instructor

 Course Rationale